 🛠️ Overview

 T-clips are small but crucial components that hold your pergola louvers in place.
 If clips are breaking, it often indicates an issue with alignment, calibration, or mechanical stress.
+This guide walks you through the most frequent causes, step-by-step troubleshooting checks, and provides a detailed replacement procedure to help prevent and resolve breakage.

 1️⃣ Incorrect Louver Angle or Stroke Calibration